-Some rural areas don’t offer plans, while others offer only a few.
+Be aware that plans vary by where you live.
 It all comes down to the availability HMO and/or PPO healthcare provider networks available in the area.
+Choose your county below.

-Who Can Enroll in a Massachusetts Medicare Advantage Plan?
+Who Can Enroll in Medicare Advantage?

-There’s also an Individual Election Period (IEP) that you can use once.
+You also have an Individual Election Period (IEP).
 Your IEP begins the month before your 65th birthday, includes your birth month, and continues the month after your birth month.

-Massachusetts Medicare Advantage vs. Original Medicare + Medigap
+Original Medicare + Medigap vs. Medicare Advantage

 If you are not aware of the benefits of a Medicare Supplement, and how it pays the big medical bills from an extended illness or hospital stay, visit our Massachusetts Medigap Plans page.
 All Medicare Supplements are standardized and regulated.
 That means you can go with the lowest cost policy and get all of the same benefits.